hardcamls/zprize/ntt-results.md

 a normal build (0.0267s vs 0.0450s).
 This comes at the cost of the host doing some data rearrangement.

-The bottleneck of our evaluation clear lies in the host and PCIe latency in this result, both of which can be solved pretty easily:
+The bottleneck of our evaluation clear lie in the host and PCIe latency in this result, both of which can be solved pretty easily:

 - `preprocessing + postprocessing > latency` - We can run the preprocessing